Suzy’s Africa Travel Tips

 Wildlife Encounters – All animals are wild and you are prey.
 Respect proximity.
 Wild animals are totally unpredictable.
 If you ever encounter a predator in the bush-never run!
 You will always be the slowest.
 Animals may roam into lodge camp.
 Never deviate off path or walk alone at night.
 Guards will escort you.
 Never walk near a riverbank or swim in lakes.
 Hippos hide well.

-Expert Africa Packing: Bring only soft-sided luggage.
-No hard cases can fit in Safari vehicles.
-If we use small charter aircraft deep into bush like Botswana, I’ll advise of strict weight restrictions for both bag and carry-on.
+Expert Africa Packing: Suitcases are stowed in our 6 to 7 safari vehicles or jeeps.
+New hard cases don’t fit.
+Bring only soft-sided luggage or duffels are best.
+If we use small charter aircraft deep into bush like Botswana, I’ll advise strict weight restrictions for both bag and carry-on.
 Pack light and wear the same clothes more than once.
 Laundry is always available.

 THE BIG FIVE ANIMALS TO SEE ON SAFARI